root-project/web/contribute/index.md

 discuss the code you want to develop or the bug you want to fix.

 ## Picking up an Idea

 We maintain a set of "ideas" for talented scientists and developers to pick up.
-An "idea" is a sketch of a development project, a functionality a missing feature we would like to see in our tool, in your ROOT!
+An "idea" is a sketch of a development project, or a missing feature we would like to see in your ROOT!
 You can inspect the ideas in the following list.

 {% assign sorted = site.ideas | reverse %}